Seniors are at higher risk of bad breath

 Many older individuals also take medications that can contribute to dry mouth.
 Decreased saliva function is one side effect of a multitude of medications.
 While they may help manage the symptoms of other conditions, they may also contribute to bad breath.

 There are many things seniors can do to address this problem.
 One important step they can take may be to begin using a mouthwash that does not contain alcohol.
-This may help kill many odor-causing germs without the dehydrating effect of many products that contain alcohol.
+This may help target many odor-causing germs without the dehydrating effect of many products that contain alcohol.